smathot/pythontutorials/content/pages/iterables.md

 ## `set`: an unordered, immutable collection of unique elements

-The `set` is a somewhat unusual type, which you will not often use unless you're doing specific kinds of mathematical computations.
-The `set` corresponds to a mathematical set, following the rules of [set theory](https://en.wikipedia.org/wiki/Set_theory).
+The `set` is a somewhat unusual type, which you will rarely use unless you're doing mathematical computations.
+The `set` corresponds to a mathematical set as specified in [set theory](https://en.wikipedia.org/wiki/Set_theory).

+A `set` supports the `len()` function and `in` operator, as described above for `list`s.
+However, a `set` does not support indexing or slicing.

 A `set` is defined as a comma-separated list of values surrounded by curly braces.